18 Blogging Tools For Beginners

 18. Google Trends

-Google Trends allows you to search for keywords related to your niche and see how popular they are on Google.
+Google Trends allows you to search for keywords related to your niche and see their popularity on Google.
 This helps determine which keywords you want to target.

 Google Trends also allows you to search for trends around these keywords and see how they change over time.
 You can use this information to fine-tune your keyword strategy and target relevant and popular keywords.